Alenaak/InstagramClone/README.md

 # Instagram Clone

-This  Android app allows users to detect objects in real-time using both the front and back cameras with the YOLO (You Only Look Once) model.
-The app provides a smooth interface for switching cameras and visualizing detected objects with bounding boxes and labels.
-It is optimized for fast, accurate detection on mobile devices.
+This Android app is a basic implementation of an Instagram-like platform, allowing users to upload photos and reels, follow others, and manage their profiles.
+It provides a simple yet functional social media experience with a clean and responsive UI.
 ---

 ## Features